+Causes of Brain Injury Traumatic Brain Injury: Causes and Prevention Though it’s not possible to eliminate the risk of traumatic brain injury (TBI) altogether, taking simple precautions at home and on the road can drastically reduce the odds of one occurring.
 Although no risk can ever be completely eliminated, the chances of such an injury can be reduced with sensible precautions.
 In the past decades the building and construction industry has perhaps demonstrated this best of all, with the introduction of stringent safety codes that include safety harnesses and protective headgear.
+Of course you can’t prepare for everything, and motor vehicle accidents (MVAs) still cause roughly two thirds of all ABI-related disability, despite widespread public education about safe driving and vast improvements in automotive safety.

 Unfortunately motor vehicle accidents remain depressingly common despite advances in active and passive safety features like anti-lock such as ABS brakes, airbags, and crumple zones, and despite rigorous public education and awareness campaigns.
+In the United States, the primary causes of TBI (disability may or may not result) are:

 - Falls 28%